deng-haoyang/ParNMPC/README.md

 ## License

-ParNMPC is licensed under the BSD 2-Clause "Simplified" License
+ParNMPC is distributed under the BSD 2-Clause "Simplified" License.